CuriBio/curibio.sdk/docs/source/gettingstarted.rst

 4. Click on the Jupyter Logo in the top left of the page again to go back to the files page.
 You should should now see a new ``.xlsx`` file.
-The name of the file should contain the date the data was recorded formatted ``yyyy-mm-dd``.
+The name of the file should contain the barcode of the plate the data was recorded from.

 5. To download, check the box to the left of the file and then press ``download`` near the top left.